OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Installing Angr

-Angr is written in Python 2, and it's available from PyPI.
+Since version 8 Angr is based on Python 3, and it's available from PyPI.
 With pip, it's easy to install on \*nix operating systems and Mac OS:

 ```shell
 $ pip install angr